 Picture framers always have off-cuts of the cheapest range of frames in stock, so to keep the price down you could always ask the framer if they have any offcuts.
 This is like music to the framer’s ears.
 They are desperate to shift old stock and will run out the back to find a suitable off-cut, with an animated step you probably had not witnessed before!
 The cost of a frame can be reduced significantly by not including a surround mount card.
 A mount will increase the overall size of frames and consequently will determine how many lengths of moulding the framer will need to order.
 Some artworks demand no mount but most art on paper is greatly enhanced by the inclusion of a mount.

-The framer is always managing the amount of old stock and new stock coming in.
-Storage space is a premium and the framer needs to get rid of old stock and at the same time make money out of it.
+The framer is constantly managing old stock and new stock.
+Storage space is a premium and the framer needs to sell old stock as quickly as new stock is ordered in.

 When a customer chooses a moulding that is not in stock the framer is more likely to make a loss or just break even.
 Framers make their money on using leftover stock and on large bulk orders.